frnzcloud/sql-on-dataset/README.md

 ## Overview

 In this project, I take on the role of a data analyst at a venture capital firm.
 My objective is to analyze a dataset containing information on thousands of startups to identify key trends in the tech and venture capital ecosystem.
-These insights are intended to guide the firm's strategy by highlighting dominant market sectors, geographic concentrations of activity, and the characteristics of successful acquired companies.
+These insights are intended to guide the firm's strategy by highlighting dominant market sectors, the cost of a successful acquisition, and the characteristics of successful acquired companies.

 ---